 1. They Cannot Meet You in Person

 Sometimes fraudsters claim to live nearby, but they can’t meet face-to-face because they’re currently not in the country.
 Often they’ll come up with a profession that justifies why they’re overseas.
-Common jobs can include working on oil rigs, deployed in the military, and employed as a medical professional with an international organization.
+Common jobs can include working on oil rigs, deployed in the military, working for a multinational company, or employed as a medical professional in a foreign country.

 2. They Avoid Video Chats